 - Census officers will never ask for money or bank details

 - Census officers will never need to enter someone’s home

 - Census officers will have census leaflets and paper questionnaires with them

 - If the householder is still concerned, they can ring the contact centre for further advice:

 Census officers will follow social distancing and COVID-safe guidelines.

 Census 2021 is a digital-first census, which means that people will be encouraged to respond online if they can.
 You will be able to complete the census using any device, including your mobile phone or tablet, and households are being encouraged to get help from family and friends to complete their census.

-Households will receive a letter from the Office for National Statistics in February 2021 containing an access code which they can use online.
+Households should have received a letter from the Office for National Statistics in March 2021 containing an access code which they can use online.

 Individuals within a household who prefer to complete their own census form without being part of a household form can request an individual code.